 Enterprise Cloud Computing Program (ECCP)

-ECCP roadmap: The program continues to develop its 3-to-5-year strategic roadmap.
-The draft roadmap is expected to be completed in late February.
-This roadmap is rooted in the State's Cloud Smart Strategy and incorporates findings from the ECCP vision, agency readiness assessments, customer journeys/service blueprints, and the cloud capability model.
+The program has developed its first draft of the ECCP Strategic Roadmap.
+This roadmap incorporates findings from the ECCP vision, agency readiness assessments, customer journeys/service blueprints, and the cloud capability model.
+This draft is being reviewed by program and executive leadership.

-Brokerage Update: Deep dive workshops covering various topics are well underway with the Special Attorney General and are expected to be completed by mid-March.
-The workshops will inform our brokerage strategy for the state and how we enter negotiations with the Cloud Service Providers (AWS and Azure).
+Deep dive workshops covering various topics continue with the Special AG and are expected to be completed by early April.
+The output of the workshops will inform our brokerage strategy for the state and how we enter negotiations with the Cloud Service Providers (AWS and Azure).

 About the ECCP